restfulapi/api-strategy/README.md

 It is recommended that '409' be returned whenever an optimistic lock violation occurs while updating the database, regardless of whether there are other validation errors.
 This is often not the behavior implemented within frameworks (including Grails) and may require special logic to handle.
 The argument for this recommendation is: 'Do you really know if a resource representation is invalid when that representation is based on stale data?
 Some validation checks might fail simply because the representation is not consistent with the current persisted state.
 This recommendation is not a requirement, but warrants consideration when developing an API.

-Note: When handling a conditional PUT request as discussed above, a 412 should be returned.
+Note: When handling a conditional PUT or PATCH request as discussed above, a 412 should be returned.

-####<a id="uri-conventions"></a>Use Common URI Conventions
+#### <a id="uri-conventions"></a>Use Common URI Conventions

 With respect to URIs, RESTful APIs should: